hamzarabi3/Employee_Attrition_analysis_and_prediction/README.md

    * One-Hot Encoding of Categorical features
    * Split into train/test/validation
    * Scale the numerical features
-4. Binary Classification with keras and imbalanced classes
+4. Binary Classification with keras and dealing with imbalanced classes
    * Using class weight
    * Using output neuron initial bias
    * Oversampling